-Trustee Meetings attended Out of a possible
+Trustee Mr M Mathias Meetings attended 2 possible

-Mr M Mathias 3 3

-Mr C J Huscroft 2 2
+Mr C J Huscroft 2 3

-Mrs P Winn 2 3
+Mrs P Winn 3 3

-Ms N Tomlinson 2 2

 Mrs E M Macdonald OBE 3 3

+Mr P Larkin 2 3

 Review of value for money

 As accounting officer the Chief Executive Officer has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.